-Reading Feature
+Reading

-Once you launch the app, click 'Reading' to begin the reading practice.
+Once students have launched the app, they click 'Reading' to begin the reading practice.
 The three options that come up are:

-- 1. 'Start' begins practice from level 1, which is for children still learning their letter sounds - 2.
-'Boost Start' will test to see if they should skip some levels, which is for children who are confident with their letter sounds - 3.
-'Practice Mode' does not have a timer and lets you jump to any level, which will let you help your child with a specific level
+- 1. 'Start' begins practice from level 1, which is for students still learning their letter sounds - 2.
+'Boost Start' will test to see if students should skip some levels, which is for students who are confident with their letter sounds - 3.
+'Practice Mode' does not have a timer and lets you jump to any level, which allows for one-to-one intervention if students are having difficulty with a specific level

 Before practice begins, the Sound Check plays music to make sure the audio is working.
-You can also bring the Sound Check back up during practice.
+You can also bring the Sound Check back up during practice to help a student who cannot hear the audio.

-At the beginning of each level, you will hear the instructions for the level.
+At the beginning of each level you will hear the instructions for the level.
 You can have these repeated by tapping the girl.
-Your child should say the answer for the card.
-For example, for level 1 they need to say the initial sound, so if the picture is a rocket they need to say /r/.
+Students should say the answer for the card.
+For example, for level 1 they need to say the initial sound, so if the picture is a goat they need to say /g/.
 If they cannot say the answer, they should press the yellow question mark to initiate the training.
 If they can say the answer, they then press the blue button to hear what the girl says.

-- If the girl's answer matches their own, they should drag the card to the right (towards the √). - If the girl's answer is different, they should drag it to the left (towards the X).
-It is important to encourage your child to say their answer when a new card appears, rather than just pressing the blue button straight away.
+If the girl's answer matches their own, they should drag the card to the right (towards the \checkmark).
+If the girl's answer is different, they should drag it to the left (towards the X).
+It is important to encourage students to say their answer when a new card appears, rather than just pressing the blue button straight away.

-As your child answers questions correctly, they accumulate points and green cards.
+As students answer questions correctly, they accumulate points and green cards.
 If they have five green cards, they will move to the next level.
 Making a mistake or pressing the question mark button will remove all of their green cards.
-It will also show them training to teach them the answer and move the card to the next spot in the queue.
+It will also show the training to teach them the answer and move the card to the next spot in the queue.
+Having the card come up again next, helps with consolidation.